MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-carrier-pickup-schedule.md

 ## Use carrier pickup schedules

 Carrier APIs, such as FedEx, need an accurate date and time of pickup to accurately calculate the estimated delivery date and time for the shipment.
-The Carrier pick up schedule table is used by the Carrier API to send the next available pickup time based on the **Working calendar** of the fulfillment source.
+The Carrier pickup schedule table is used by the Carrier API to send the next available pickup time based on the **Working calendar** of the fulfillment source.

 ## Shipping carrier service types